 In March 2017, Mr. Yu was chosen to be a member of the prestigious Chamber Music Society of Lincoln Center’s The Bowers Program (formerly CMS Two).

-Mr. Yu resides in Boston and performs on a 1729 Stradivarius violin generously on loan from an anonymous donor.
+Mr. Yu currently resides in Boston.
+He performs on the 1715 “Joachim” Stradivarius violin, generously on loan from the Nippon Music Foundation.